joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/08/arts/music/golijov-falling-out-of-time-review.html?searchResultPosition=2

 **G7 nations pledge to ban or phase out Russian oil.**\
-`With much if Europe dependent on Russian oil, the Group of 7 said the ban would take effect in “timely and orderly fashion.”`\
+`With much of Europe dependent on Russian oil, the Group of 7 said the ban would take effect in a “timely and orderly fashion.”`\
 https://nytimes.com/2022/05/08/world/europe/g7-nations-russia-oil.html?searchResultPosition=3

 **3 Americans Die in Mysterious Circumstances at Bahamas Resort**\